Entries Tagged as 'career/business'

 Wager The World

 A few months ago I jotted down some notes on some of my start-up fundamentals for a new web venture.
 It included the concepts of digital crack, core strengths, social media, SEO, cult community, A&O and revenue steams.
-If you’re wondering what any of these things mean it’s probably easiest to go back to [...]
+If you’re wondering what any of these things mean it’s probably easiest to go back to the [...]

 Monday, February 23rd, 2009